 representatives of the department.
 The trainee lists were obtained from department listservs that included 52 masters students, doctoral students, and post-doctoral fellows.

-This is a retrospective study, so individuals were not asked for their identities.
+This is a retrospective study, thus individuals were not asked for their identities.
 Instead we hand-coded

 proxy demographics using personal knowledge, photos, and CVs.
 The presenting gender of each individual